How To Make Blue & White Easter Eggs

 You can’t beat a craft with only two items and very little effort but tons of pop for Spring home decor.

 I treated myself to an Antique Mall shopping trip in search of the perfect white bowl.
 Hobnail was my hope but I didn’t really expect to find it.
 It was just plain exciting to find the perfect Hobnail while bowl for my new Blue and White Easter Eggs!

-Did you see my Faux Hobnail Vase from a Pin Challenge last year?
+Did you see my Faux Hobnail Vase I made recently?
 Go here for that easy tutorial.